Skip to main content

 Data Orchestration

-Curvine provides UFS (Unified File System) view to manage all supported distributed storage systems, including s3/hdfs etc.
+Curvine provides a UFS (Unified File System) view to manage all supported distributed storage systems, including S3, HDFS, and others.

 Mounting